What is a reasonable accommodation?

 You can ask an applicant questions about ability to perform job-related functions, as long as the questions are not phrased in terms of a disability.
 You can also ask an applicant to describe or to demonstrate how the applicant will perform job-related functions.
 Unless an applicant’s disability is known or obvious, this question must be asked of all applicants.

 If an employee with a known or obvious disability is having performance problems, a supervisor may suggest an accommodation, but only after making a preliminary determination that the performance problem is related to the employee’s disability.
 This is an exception to the general rule against inquiring about disabilities, and extends only to those with known or obvious disabilities.
-Departments should consult with the Office of Diversity, Equity, and Access and human resources before engaging with the employee.
+Departments should consult with the Office for Access and Equity and human resources before engaging with the employee.

 REQUESTING AN ACCOMMODATION